-Currently the Board 7274(RC) offers two functions that require an "Activation Key".
+The Board 7274(RC) offers several functions that require an "Activation Key".

 These functions are only available after entering a valid activation key depending on the serial number of the particular Board 7274(RC), (not depending on the serial number of the entire clock system).
 The serial number can be found in the WebGUI via Device / Serial Number: 8030xxxxxxx.